Learning Focus

 Children will experience an environment where their emotional and physical health is promoted.

-provocations are created using a variety of loose parts – open ended materials
+Provocations are interactive displays set up as an invitation for children.
+The provocations are created using a variety of loose parts – open ended materials such as peg boards, rocks, tongs, sorting containers, etc.

-think in new ways, and manipulate materials how they chose to.
-With no specific
+Loose parts provocations encourage creative exploration, challenge children to think in new ways, and manipulate materials how they chose to.
+With no specific outcome these activities support the child’s abilities and imagination.

 Nutrition

+We are pleased to offer nutritional lunches for the children in our care.
 Mealtimes are very important, as are meals with family at home.
 We use this time to connect with the children, chat about the day and share stories with each other.

 We understand the importance of a well-balanced menu and have developed creative ways to optimize nutritional experiences.
+Parents provide morning and afternoon snack.